unish6123/StuNotes/README.md

 npm run dev
 ```

-The frontend should now be running at [http://localhost:5173](http://localhost:5173) (or the port configured by Vite/React).
+The frontend should now be running at [http://localhost:5173](http://localhost:5173)

 ### **Backend Setup**